Nick Jonas Writes A Mushy Birthday Post For Priyanka Chopra; Calls Her 'Whole Heart'

 On The Work Front

-The actress will be next seen in Shonali Bose's 'The Sky Is Pink' which is based on the true story of motivational speaker, Ayesha Chaudhary.
+The actress will be next seen in Shonali Bose's 'The Sky Is Pink' which is based on the true story of motivational speaker, Aisha Chaudhary.
 The film also stars Farhan Akhtar and Zaira Wasim.

 It was also reported that PeeCee is in talks with Sanjay Leela Bhansali for a film.